 What Is a Celiac Plexus Block?

-A celiac plexus block is a minimally-invasive pain management procedure to help relieve abdominal (gastrointestinal) pain, commonly due to cancer or chronic pancreatitis.
+A celiac plexus block is a minimally-invasive pain management procedure performed by the Lakeland, Florida, Pain Doctor to help relieve abdominal (gastrointestinal) pain, commonly due to cancer or chronic pancreatitis.
 The treatment involves the injection of pain medicine directly into the nerves.

 The injection of numbing medicine into the celiac plexus interrupts the nerve fibers and decreases the feeling of pain.
 The injection of any nerve-numbing substance is called a nerve block and is a much-preferred alternative to the use of strong pain medicines, such as opioids, to control pain.